alfo1995/PySpark-Fraud-Detection-Bank/README.md

 # PySpark-Fraud-Detection-Bank
-Application of ML classifiers to detect fraud detection, dealing with classes imbalance.
+Application of ML classifiers to detect fraud bank, dealing with classes imbalance.